 I’m an avid coffee drinker.
 I hate going a day without it, but I always make my coffee from home to save money.
 To save even more money on my morning (and afternoon) cup of joe, I buy coffee beans in bulk, freeze them, and take out only the amount I need for the week.
-Then I freshly grind the beans each morning.
+Then I grind the beans fresh each morning.
+Nothin’ better.

 Snack Food –

-For example, I buy Pop Chips, healthy brands of popcorn, Food Should Taste Great multigrain tortilla chips, salsa, guacamole, Sabra hummus, Justin’s almond butter snack packs, Lara bars, Quest bars, Almonds, Kashi bars,, and more for 50% off of more than they would cost at a normal grocery store.
-There’s nothing I love more than a great bargain.
+For example, I buy Pop Chips, healthy brands of popcorn, Food Should Taste Great multigrain tortilla chips, salsa, guacamole, Sabra hummus, Justin’s almond butter snack packs, Lara bars, Quest bars, Almonds, Kashi bars, and more for 50% off or more than they would cost at a normal grocery store.

 So with that said, whenever I find one of my favorite snack foods for a major steal at Grocery Outlet, I stock up.

 If you have additional items you personally buy in bulk at the store that I didn’t mention above, feel free to share them in the comments below!
-I love getting new ideas of how to save money and where to shop the best deals.
+I love learning new ways to save money and discovering where to shop the best deals.
 Don’t forget to subscribe so you won’t miss out on more posts like this one to maximize your savings.

 A tiny request: If you liked this post, would you please share it?